FranciscoOnt/checkout-sdk-js/docs/interfaces/customerrequestoptions.md

 need to indicate the method you want to use if you need to trigger a specific flow for signing in or out a customer.
 Otherwise, these options are not required.

+A set of options for configuring any requests related to the customer step of the current checkout flow.

+Some payment methods have their own sign-in or sign-out flow.
+Therefore, you need to indicate the method you want to use if you need to trigger a specific flow for signing in or out a customer.
+Otherwise, these options are not required.

 ## Type parameters

 ▪ **TParams**